LabKey/labkey-ui-components/README.md

 When updates are made to any @glass npm package, the version number updates will follow [SemVer](https://semver.org/).
 The next version you go to for a package should be based on the following guidelines:
 1. Am I fixing a bug but not adding anything new - use the next patch version
-1. Am I adding something new, but not changing anything that already existed - user the next minor version
+1. Am I adding something new, but not changing anything that already existed - use the next minor version
 1. Am I breaking something existing because of my changes - use the next major version

 With that in mind, we want to make use of “alpha” versioning while a feature / story is being developed